ACINQ/eclair/CONTRIBUTING.md

 or refactor code; but not a mixture.
 Please also avoid super pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.

 You should try your best to make reviewers' lives as easy as possible: a lot more time will be spent reading your code than the time you spent writing it.
 The quicker your changes are merged to master, the less time you will need to spend rebasing and otherwise trying to keep up with the master branch.

+Pull request should always include a clean, detailed description of what they fix/improve, why, and how.
+Even if you think that it is obvious, don't be shy and add explicit details and explanations.

 When fixing a bug, please start by adding a failing test that reproduces the issue.
 Create a first commit containing that test without the fix: this makes it easy to verify that the